constantin9845/file-lock/README.md

 ### To Do

-- problem with '.'directories?
-- Add documentation
--implement decryption of directory

-- add encryption files to directory function
+- Directory decryption implemented:
+-- Verify directory decryption on WIN -> output path function probably needs edit -- DOCUMENTATION
+-- Implement target choice for encryption (replace or downloads folder)

 - directory enc can have new key for each file or use single key
 - accept file with keys for directory enc/dec